RayHightower/RayHightower.com/about/index.markdown

 ### Other Stuff

-Hightower is a scuba diver, marathon runner, skier, Eagle Scout, Assistant Scoutmaster, and world traveler.
+Hightower is a scuba diver, marathon runner, martial artist, skier, Eagle Scout, Assistant Scoutmaster, and world traveler.
 He has visited every state in the USA and most continents on planet Earth.

 Learn more at...